greenbone/docs/src/faq.md

 Short answer: **no**.
 You must **never** mix versions of our components from different releases.
-Often people try to use version e.g. the scanner from the master branch in combination with a release version of the other components like gvmd to check if their failing scan works with a newer version.
+Often people try to use version e.g. the scanner from the main branch in combination with a release version of the other components like gvmd to check if their failing scan works with a newer version.
 While it may work for some components in most circumstances it is very likely to break for gvmd, ospd, ospd-openvas and openvas-scanner.
 These components interact with